 TCP-OBJECT (Struct INFO_TCP) under Information Reply Structures in the Broker CIS documentation.

-This value should be greater than the expected number of TCP/IP connections.
+member should be greater than the expected number of TCP/IP connections.